-C2.2.2 Ionic compounds
+C2.2.2 lonic compounds

-a) Ionic compounds have regular structures (giant ionic lattices) in which there are strong electrostatic forces in all directions between oppositely charged ions.
-These compounds have high melting points and high boiling points because of the large amounts of energy needed to break the many strong bonds.
+- a) Ionic compounds have regular structures (giant ionic lattices) in which there are strong electrostatic forces in all directions between oppositely charged ions.
+These compounds have high melting points and high boiling points because of the large amounts of energy needed to break the many strong bonds. - b) When melted or dissolved in water, ionic compounds conduct electricity because the ions are free to move and carry the current.